 4. It's a Fun Place to Pursue Your Aspirations

-Here's a key stat: In surveys conducted between 2003 and 2011, almost 94 percent of Montreal residents reported feeling satisfied with their lives.** This is a happy city full of really smart, creative, and friendly people who know how to have fun.
+Here's a key stat: In surveys conducted between 2009 and 2013, over 70 percent of Montreal residents reported feeling satisfied with their lives.**** This is a happy city full of really smart, creative, and friendly people who know how to have fun.
 So it's a terrific place to live if you want a lot of options for unwinding when you're not at school or work.

 During the summer, especially, there always seems to be something happening.
 The most obvious example is the world-famous Just for Laughs comedy festival, which practically takes over Montreal.
 Along with other major festivals and events, there are frequently plenty of enjoyable diversions to choose from.
 You can even hike up to the top of Mount Royal, which is just west of downtown, and admire a 360-degree view of the whole city.

 * Ville de Montréal, website last visited on September 8, 2016.

 ** Numbeo, Cost of Living in Montreal, website last visited on September 8, 2016.